Stormwater Department Activities to Protect our Streams

 Which sub-basin do you live in?

-- Horse Creek Basin – Horse Creek is a major stream in the Middle Savannah Watershed.
+Horse Creek Basin – Horse Creek is a major stream in the Middle Savannah Watershed.
 The city borders the stream from Atomic Road all the way to Savannah River.
 Wetlands and their associated streams below the railroad track below Revco Road empty to Horse Creek along this stretch of the stream.
-The sample point for Horse Creek is located at the end of the stream adjacent to Horse Creek Wastewater Treatment Plant and the Mason tract adjacent to I-520.
-Horse Creek is nearly 90% located in the upper regions of Aiken County.
-The stream was listed as impaired for fecal coliform on the 303d list until its TMDL was approved Horse Creek.
+The sample point for Horse Creek is located at the end of the stream adjacent to Horse Creek Wastewater Treatment Plant.
+Horse Creek is nearly 96% located in the upper regions of Aiken County so the city has little to no impact on this stream.
+It is also a stream listed as impaired for bacteria with a TMDL was approved Horse Creek.

-- Mims Branch – The Mims Branch basin drains a large undeveloped area located off of Highway 25 from Ascauga Lake Road to Blanchard Road and is bordered by Old Sudlow Lake Road.
+Mims Branch – The Mims Branch sub basin drains a large undeveloped area located along Highway 520 from Ascauga Lake Road to Blanchard Road and is bordered by Old Sudlow Lake Road.
 It is the only basin in the city that is nearly 100% undeveloped.
 The basin is sampled at Old Sudlow Lake Road where it leaves the city.
 At the present time, this basin is considered a “representative basin” since it is in a relatively undeveloped area and is not impacted by industrial or residential use.
-Data collected from this location can be considered representative of those conditions and the stream water quality of this basin can be considered as a target or goal for other streams located in our watershed.
 The basin is being sampled in several locations to capture valuable data while it remains undeveloped.

-- Pretty Run Basin 2 -- This is a relatively small basin that is not being evaluated since the basin drains to a relatively large pond prior to entering the Savannah River.
+Arrow Wood Basin -- This is a relatively small basin that is not being evaluated since the basin drains to a relatively large pond prior to entering the Savannah River.
 This pond collects water from storms and will act as a treatment process.
 This process allows pollutants to settle out of the water through several means (aquatic vegetation use excess nutrients, pollutant deposition or settling into the sediments, and evaporation) prior to it flowing into the Savannah River.

-To learn more about the Savannah River Basin review SCDHEC's 2010 Savannah River Basin Watershed Water Quality Assessment.
+To learn more about the Savannah River Basin Water Quality, look for the SCDHEC's Savannah River Basin Watershed Water Quality Assessment.

-For more information please contact:Tanya Strickland, Stormwater Manager SWMD
+For more information please contact:Tanya Strickland, Stormwater Superintendent, SWMD

 Second (2nd) Floor Engineering Department, City Municipal Center